 “Fracking,” or hydraulic fracturing, is the mining of natural gas by injecting toxic chemicals, sand, and millions of gallons of water under high pressure directly into shale formations.
 This toxic brew of many chemicals, many not disclosed to regulators, is then extracted or leaked to the surface along with the gas.

-While the threat of fracking in NC has waned, the newest threat that we are working on is the proposed Atlantic Coast Pipeline.
-If approved by the Federal Energy Regulatory Commission (FERC), the ACP would carry natural gas from hydraulic fracturing operations in West Virginia, Ohio and Pennsylvania through Virginia and into North Carolina, terminating near Pembroke in Robeson County.
+We are also working on the proposed Atlantic Coast Pipeline.
+If approved by the Federal Energy Regulatory Commission (FERC), the ACP would carry natural gas from hydraulic fracturing operations in West Virginia, Ohio and Pennsylvania through Virginia and into North Carolina, terminating near Pembroke in Robeson County with plans to link another pipeline from Pembroke (the Prospect area) to Duke's Smith Energy Complex in Halmet, NC.

-As such, we continue to work with our partners at FrackFreeNC and a newly formed alliance, the NC Affiliation to Protect Our People and the Places We Live (APPPL).
-Together, we are working to raise community awareness and action regarding the Atlantic Coast Pipeline.
+Together with our partners, we are working to raise community awareness and action regarding the Atlantic Coast Pipeline.
 Our alliance partners agree that the ACP is unnecessary and that we need to hold FERC accountable for its inadequate determination of need for this and other pipelines being built across the country.
 We also agree that the ACP will irrevocably damage communities, both human and natural, along its route.
 Together we are working to stop the ACP before it's too late!